 —Laurel Kallenbach, freelance writer and editor

-Read more about my travels in Scotland:
+Read more about my journeys in Guatemala:

 This open-air market in Antigua is at the feet of the ruins of El Carmen Church, a UNESCO World Heritage Site.
 The church was built and destroyed by earthquakes several times over the centuries. ©Laurel Kallenbach